margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Music ##
 Life is a symphony.
 The breeze moves the trees, and cars move around on the highway in a beautifully orchestrated way.
-There is constant rhythm when we tune into the underlying reality and let ourselves be instrument of good cheer.
+There is constant rhythm when we tune into the underlying reality and let ourselves be instruments of good cheer.
 There is constant melody in the interconnectedness of Life.
-Our experience is a living hymn.
+Our experiences are living hymns.

 <br>